Qorbanzadeh/Note-Keeper/README.md

 # android-KeepNote
-### Simple fake google keep notes
+### Simple note app like google keep

-Its just a simple app to keep your notes on local storage.
+It's just a simple app to keep your notes on the local storage.

 #### Dependencies
 - ViewModel